 After Ira was diagnosed with glioblastoma, he was certain he could beat the odds.
 To learn more about the people who survived terminal cancer, Sandy read Kelly Turner’s book, Radical Remission: Surviving Cancer Against All Odds and now shares what she learned.

-To bring attention to Glioblastoma, Sandy highlights their ability to embrace life after a glio diagnosis.
+To bring attention to Glioblastoma, Sandy highlights Ira’s ability to embrace life after a glio diagnosis.

 Sandy shares what she learned after reading Dr. Li’s Eat to Beat Disease.
-She incorporated many of his ideas into the post-diagnosis menus.
+She incorporated many of his ideas into her post-diagnosis menus.

-After Ira’s diagnosis, Sandy was overwhelmed.
-She faced one unanswered question.
-What should Ira eat?
+After Ira’s diagnosis, Sandy realized that food was an important aspect of the healing process.
+But, what should Ira eat?
 And did food make a difference.
 The Living Kitchen and Cancer-Fighting Kitchen are excellent resources.
+Read this story to find out why.

 Yes, you can maintain a healthy diet while on a ski trip.
-You can eat more than burger and pizza.
+It is possible to avoid burger and pizza.

 This luxury dude ranch accommodated our dietary needs while Ira was undergoing chemo treatments.